tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/快直播（超低延时直播）/WebRTC 协议推流_intl_en.md

 </dx-codeblock>

 ### Event callbacks
 The SDK supports callback event notifications.
 You can set an observer to receive callbacks of the SDK’s status and WebRTC-related statistics.
-For details, see [TXLivePusherObserver](https://intl.cloud.tencent.com/document/product/1071/42709).
 <dx-codeblock>
 ::: javascript javascript
 livePusher.setObserver({